Marine Corps Marathon: Course

-For the last 10 kilometers, runners enjoy the color and energy of Crystal City.
-At the Pentagon, runners pass in close proximity to the Pentagon Memorial honoring the victims of 9/11.
+For the last 10 kilometers, runners enjoy the color and energy of Crystal City in Arlington County, Virginia.
+At The Pentagon, runners pass in close proximity to the Pentagon Memorial honoring the victims of 9/11.
 Finally, the course unfurls alongside the Arlington National Cemetery then offers a final, up-hill challenge to the finish at the Marine Corps War Memorial.
 This finish has remained unchanged since the inaugural running of the MCM in 1976.

 MCM Weekend

 MCM10K

 In 2006, the Marine Corps Marathon introduced the MCM10K, a 10 km run starting at the National Mall in Washington, DC.
 The MCM10K and MCM begin simultaneously with MCM10K runners joining the final leg of the marathon course, sharing in the iconic finish up the hill to the Marine Corps War Memorial.
 Since its inception, the MCM10K has steadily increased in popularity.
 In 2012, the event sold out with 10,000 registered runners.

 In 2011 a new MCM10K course record was set by Reuben Mwei, a native of the Kenya residing in Acworth, GA.
 His finishing time of 00:30:37 crushed the previous record of 00:32:54 set by Wyatt Boyd of Washington, DC, in 2009.